 Sitting at around 5,000m above sea level, acclimatisation is key to enjoying the Red Valley.
 If you’ve just arrived in Cusco, visiting the Red Valley straight away would not be a good idea.
 Instead, either spend a few days resting or, better still, start out with some lower elevation hikes or excursions to help build up your tolerance to the Red Valley altitude.

 Dan and I planned our trip this way and didn’t experience any altitude sickness.
 But, of course, this is not a guarantee.
 After a couple of days’ rest in Cusco, we visited Moray Inca ruins, the Salt Mines of Maras and enjoyed the Huchuy Qosqo day hike trail, all before we headed to the much higher altitudes of Rainbow Mountain and Red Valley in Peru.

 There are other tips to help manage and reduce the chances of symptoms at high altitudes in Peru.
 Firstly, walk slowly and don’t rush around.
-Easier said than done for Dan and I as we love to speed hike.
 Secondly, eat lighter meals and don’t eat too quickly.
 Sip plenty of water throughout the day.
 The locals will tell you to take coca leaves, tea, or sweets.
 This may help with altitude too.
 Finally, there are altitude sickness tablets (such as Diamox) available.
 But, if you acclimatise properly, progressively reaching higher altitudes slowly over time, you shouldn’t need these.